 Here are the highlights of the amazing Bora Bora resorts to help you decide where to stay on your Bora Bora vacation.
 We've sorted them into their star rating, from five star resorts to three star hotels.

 Need our help choosing from the Bora Bora resorts?
 Or want help planning the vacation of a lifetime?
 We can show you what to keep in mind while choosing between resorts.
 Bora Bora is unlike any other vacation, let us show you some of the ways you can create the best vacation.
 Maybe you want to know what the snorkeling is like at each Bora Bora resort?
+If you are looking at Bora Bora overwater bungalows, you must know these 12 essential tips that we have learned from experience.

 Then, speak to our Tahiti vacation specialists, Pacific for Less for some extra advice and make sure you contact them when you are ready to book your Bora Bora resort.
 They have wholesale negotiated rates, but offer concierge like service.